 The Catholic church and homosexuality.

 With the rise of the Catholic Church throughout the centuries, and although the dome church was full of sodomites and gomorrahtes, always had some, as St. Augustine, determined to mess with homosexual behavior, so the Bible passages were adapted to each interpretation and translation.
 Thus, what had never concerned to god, became a mortal sin and a crime.
 In addition, the "bad" were always heretics and faggots, so any faggot was a heretic and any heretic was a faggot.
 The words "faggot" and "bugger" are a couple of expressions that has left the church to us as a product of heresy.
 One of the main tools was the Holy Papal Inquisition, which was in charge of organizing specialized groups with the sole purpose of monitoring and informing on fags in the districts of cities like Bologna and Perugia, in which there were 40 people, 8 per district, in charge of carrying the sodomites, to the courts.
-The legend tells that the punishment consisted of castration and bonfire, perfumed and cooked with fennel, shrub that was closely linked to homosexuality in Italy, to the point that the word Finocchio (fennel) acquires the slang meaning of faggot, turning it into the most used word to insult and point gays in Italy.
+The legend tells that the punishment consisted of castration and bonfire, perfumed and cooked with fennel, shrub that was closely linked to homosexuality in Italy, turning it into the most used word to insult and point gays in Italy.
 It is said that fennel was used to disguise the smell of burning flesh, in order to the public knows why are they burned too, and to make death slower.
 Unfortunately, the only thing that was not real was the use of fennel.
 (See the article of the gay slang collection, finocchio to know the origin of this expression.)

 The Renaissance and the ilustrated tolerance.